shivannis/xandr-docs-public/xandr-docs/articles/monetize/universal-pixel-audiences-and-conversions.md

 ---
-title: Microsoft Monetize - Audiences and Conversions
+title: Microsoft Monetize - Universal Pixel Audiences and Conversions
 description: In this article, learn how to identify audiences and conversions for the universal pixel. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Audiences and conversions
+# Microsoft Monetize - Universal Pixel audiences and conversions

 After you have set up standard or custom event tracking, you can use the data you collect to identify audiences and conversions.